DariaRosen/Shipment-Delay-Predictor/README.md

 - `POST /api/alerts/acknowledge` - Acknowledge an alert
 - `POST /api/alerts/recalculate` - Recalculate alert data for all shipments

+## 🧪 Test Data Mode

+Supabase is no longer required for local development.
+The API now generates realistic test shipments on every request (see `frontend/test-data/generate-test-shipments.ts`).
+Each dataset includes 30-40 shipments spanning all severities and risk factors, so the dashboard always has fresh scenarios without needing a persistent database.

 ## 🔍 Delay Detection Logic

 The system uses rule-based logic to identify at-risk shipments: